Al Jazeera controversies: Libya

 According to Libyan media, Al Jazeera worked on behalf of the Western world and the Gulf Cooperation Council to promote anti-Libyan policies and "disseminate falsehoods and lies to incite international public opinion".
-The Emir of Qatar Hamad bin Khalifa Al Thani opposed the government of Libya and supported the 2011 Libyan Civil War.
+Emir of Qatar Hamad bin Khalifa Al Thani opposed the government of Libya and supported the 2011 Libyan Civil War.
 The emir ordered Al Jazeera to emphasize the Libyan conflict, contributing to the insurgency's spread and influencing the Arab world's view of Libya.
 Within a week of the start of the rebellion, Al Jazeera began using the rebels' tricolor flag to identify its coverage.

-Pepe Escobar wrote: the emir Hamad bin Khalifa "showed up on al-Jazeera and said that action was needed because the Libyan people were attacked by Gaddafi.
+Pepe Escobar wrote that Emir Hamad bin Khalifa "showed up on al-Jazeera and said that action was needed because the Libyan people were attacked by Gaddafi.
 The otherwise excellent al-Jazeera journalists could have politely asked the emir whether he would send his Mirages to protect the people of Palestine from Israel, or his neighbors in Bahrain from Saudi Arabia."
 The organization reported that Muammar Gaddafi was ordering troops to use rape as a weapon of war and issuing Viagra to his troops.
 Amnesty International investigated the claims and found them groundless.